nickopris/NextJS-TailwindCSS-API/README.md

 - install pm2
 - run `pm2 start npm --name app1 -- run start -- -p 3000` or use `npx` in front of this command
 - proxy 3000 to whatever in nginx

+## Notes
+- added custom server as in https://medium.com/@geevadon/how-to-deploy-a-next-js-app-on-cpanel-efficiently-c00c5eb860de to be able to deploy on cPanel hosting